databrary/design/invest-app-auth-process.md

 	- Must validate email (with link) before account is created.
 1. Upon account creation
 	- User requests authorization through a link on their party page
-	- User searches for party they want to get authorized by.
+	- User instructed to search for party they are requesting authorization.
+(Institution, if Databrary PI; or Person, if Affiliate)
-	Institution (if Databrary PI) or Person (if Affiliate Investigator)
-		- If party is found in database with administrative account:
+		a.
+If party is found in database with administrative account:
 			- User selects party
-			- We generate an email to that party.
+			- Databrary sends notification of authorization request to party via email.

-					Message to user goes here [for now, this is only the case for Databrary Principal  Investigators (aka Authorized Investigators) authorizing affiliates]
+					Message to user goes here [for now, this is only the case for Databrary Principal  Investigators that are authorizing affiliates]
 		- If party is found, but no administrative account exists:
 			- User selects party

-					Message to user about what happens next goes here
-			- User can enter additional text field with AO name and email
+			- User can enter optional fields for contact at sponsored projets offices (as single text field)
+			- User is sent confirmation email that authorization request has been made

+					Message to user goes here
 			- authorize@databrary.org gets notified by email

 					Message to authorize@databrary.org goes here

 		- If no party is found
 			- User completes form with the following information:
 				- Institution